PA Power Ratings

 - PMPO.
 Peak Music Power Output.
 A wildy exaggerated statement of power-handling that bears no relationship at all to any standard of measurement.
 PMPO is the Instant Failure rating, and a loudspeaker that will fail instantly at 100W will also fail instantly at 200W or 300W, so we might as well call it 500W to be on the safe side.

 - Programme or Program.
-There is no recognised test of ‘programme power’, but it will typically be double the continuous value.
+There is no recognised test of ‘programme power’, but the value stated will typically be double the (measurable, and hopefully measured) continuous value.

 - RMS.
 Root Mean Squared.
 If it is used to describe signal voltage, this has a useful meaning.
 If it is used to describe power, it does not.
 However, it is quite often used to mean Average (i.e. power calculated from RMS voltage).